durand-daubin/DEMAND/Theme-1/Dinner_Hunting/DEMAND_Book_Ch_Dinner.md

 |Man   |   2005|       6.62|  6.33|  6.91|
 |Woman |   2005|      10.16|  9.89| 10.43|

-In comparison, eating is reported far more equally (see below) with both men and women consistently reporting eating as a main activity in between 11 and 14% of episodes.
+In comparison, eating is reported far more equally (see below) with both men and women consistently reporting eating as a main activity in between 11 and 14 percent of episodes.

 |Sex   | Survey| % episodes|  2.5%| 97.5%|